Who's Afraid of Peer Review?: Responses from the scientific community

 Within hours of its publication, the Science investigation came under intense criticism by some supporters of the open-access movement.

 The first substantial critique was posted by PLOS cofounder Michael Eisen on his blog.
 "To suggest – as Science (though not Bohannon) are trying to do – that the problem with scientific publishing is that open access enables internet scamming is like saying that the problem with the international finance system is that it enables Nigerian wire transfer scams.
 There are deep problems with science publishing.
 But the way to fix this is not to curtail open-access publishing.
 It is to fix peer review."
 Eisen pointed out the irony of a subscription-based journal like Science publishing this report when its own peer review has failed so badly before, as in the 2010 publication of the arsenic DNA paper.

 In an exchange between Eisen and Bohannon in a discussion hosted by Peter Suber, director of the Harvard Open Access Project, Eisen criticized the investigation for the bad publicity it generated for the open-access movement.
 "Your study exclusively targeted open access journals – [which] strongly suggested, whether you meant to suggest this or not, that open access journals are more likely to engage in shoddy peer review and therefore more deserving of scrutiny."
-Bohannon responded that this critique was equivalent to "shooting the messenger".
+Bohannon responded that this critique was equivalent to "shoot[ing] the messenger".

 There have also been many statements of support for the investigation, and statements of concern about the publishing fraud that it revealed.

 The Committee on Publication Ethics has responded that "There is no doubt that this 'sting' raises a number of issues ... though I'd argue they are not necessarily the ones that Science thinks are top priorities."